In the great debate of beef cuts, we often find ourselves stuck between tri-tip steak and sirloin.

 On the other hand, sirloin has been around for longer and is well known for being tender and flavorful.

-There are some vital things you should know about each cut before making a choice that suits your cooking needs.
+There are some important things you should know about each cut before making a choice that suits your cooking needs.

 Once you understand what works best for your desired results, whether it's grilling or Roasting meat, select cuts that check all the boxes you're looking for in terms of taste and nutrition.